 We came to the front door, and descended down the steps to the basement of the building where the museum was located.
 Immediately, the sound of bells, whistles, and electronic buzzers filled the air as we made our way to the front desk.
 We purchased our tickets to the museum for HUF 2500 (~$8) each.
 The tickets have gone up since we visited however – as of January 1st, 2017.
 This seems to be the case across Budapest, regardless it is still pretty cheap as far as similar game halls go.

 The tickets allow you free reign of the numerous pinball machines and games that range from the early 1900s to now.
 The machines are free to play and you can just play all you want.
 We made our way through each room playing a good majority of the machines.
 It was really awesome, because there was so much variety.
 The difficulty level changed dramatically across them, so if you lost quickly on one, you didn’t feel like you wasted your money, because it was free and you could just go to an easier one.

 But there weren’t just pinball machines, although that was the primary game available.
-There were also other arcade games, the names of which I couldn’t tell you, but were just as fun to play.
+There were also other arcade games which were just as fun to play.
 There were even a few older games such as the original Mortal Kombat.

-While there were plenty of kids there, and it was geared towards kids – anyone of any age would have fun there.
+While there were plenty of kids there, anyone of any age will have fun here.
 We spent several hours playing before we decided it was time to go.
 We could have spent longer if we’d wished, but we were starting to get a little tired – I was still a little weak from my previous sickness.
 All in all, a very successful and fun outing.